NilPointer-Software/bdfd-wiki/src/bdscript/categoryID.md

 ```

 ## Parameters
-- `category name`: The name of the category from which to retrieve the category ID.
+- `category name`: The name of the category for which to return the ID.

 ## Example
 ```